wp-plugins/leaguemanager/readme.txt

 );`
 They can be overriden by passing the respective array elements to leaguemanager\_display\_widget function.

+== Credits ==
+The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.

 == Screenshots ==
 1. Main page for selected League